High Holiday Service Schedule for 5782/2021

 Rosh Hashanah (via Zoom)

-Friday, September 25, 6pm: Join us for our regular Welcoming Shabbat Zoom Gathering with a special emphasis on the introspection we practice during the Days of Awe.
+Friday, September 10, 8pm: Join us for our regular Shabbat B’Yachad Zoom Gathering with a special emphasis on the introspection we practice during the Days of Awe.

-Finally, please join us via Zoom for our Kol Nidre Service on Sunday, September 27th at 6:15pm and Yom Kippur Services on Monday, September 28th at 10:00am.
-PLEASE DON’T FORGET TO RSVP FOR A HIGH HOLIDAYS MAHZOR PRAYERBOOK — IF YOU HAVE NOT ARRANGED TO PICK UP A COPY, please contact the synagogue office or Rabbi Fox.
+Finally, please join us via Zoom for our Kol Nidre Service on Wednesday, September 15th at 6:30pm and Yom Kippur Services on Thursday, September 16th at 10:00am.
+PLEASE DON’T FORGET TO RSVP FOR A HIGH HOLIDAYS MAHZOR PRAYERBOOK — IF YOU HAVE NOT ARRANGED TO PICK UP A COPY, please contact the synagogue office or Gloria Jacoby or Rabbi Fox.

 Here’s a quick breakdown of the details: